kadet11415/DiaBLE-2/README.md

 The project started as a single script for the iPad Swift Playgrounds to test the workings of the several troublesome BLE devices I bought, mainly the **Bubble** and the **MiaoMiao**.
 It was then quickly converted to an app when the Libre 2 came out at last by using a standard Xcode template: it should compile fine without external dependencies just after changing the _Bundle Identifier_ in the _General_ panel of the _Targets_ settings and the _Team_ in the _Signing and Capabilities_ tab of Xcode -- Spike and xDrip4iO5 users know already very well what that means... ;-)

+If you own an iPad you can just download the [zipped archive](https://github.com/gui-dos/DiaBLE/archive/refs/heads/master.zip) of this repository and open `DiaBLE Playground.swiftpm`.

 I am targeting only the latest betas of Xcode and iOS.
 The new `async / await` and *actors* introduced in Swift 5.5 and iOS 15 probably would require a total rewrite of DiaBLE's foundations, as well as the enhanced *Gen2* protocols adopted by the recent Libre 2 Sense/US/CA/AU which haven't been reversed yet.

 Please refer to the [**TODOs**](https://github.com/gui-dos/DiaBLE/blob/master/TODO.md) list for the up-to-date status of all the current limitations and known bugs of this **prototype**. [**Discussions**](https://github.com/gui-dos/DiaBLE/discussions) are open.